Friday, July 25, 2025

 The ebook can be found on Amazon US here: https://www.amazon.com/dp/B0FDKZD1CR

-(And the other international Amazon stores using the same end number.
-The paperback and hard cover copies and kindle version are all available.)
+(And it is available on the other international Amazon stores using the same end number, including the paperback, hard cover copies and Kindle version.)

 Current Reads